Landau-like states in neutral particles: Neutral atoms in synthetic electric field

+In this section, we describe the physics of the interaction between the neutral atoms and an effective electric field and how to utilize this interaction to find Landau like states for the atoms.
+We rewrite the Hamiltonian in Eq. (\ref{eq:1}) as,

+We see an analogue of the 'gauge' field coupling to the momentum of the neutral particles compared to the electromagnetic gauge coupling to the momentum of the charged particles~\cite{Jacob}.
+This "Gauge" field is related to the physical electric field~\cite{Lin}.
+We know that the Pauli matrices form an SU(2) representation.
+Therefore, the components of this gauge field (Eq.~(\ref{subeq1}) also forms an SU(2) representation~\cite{Mineev},\cite{Leurs},\cite{Estienne}.
+These are non-abelian gauge fields.
+We assume an electric field $\bf{E}$ applied in the $\bf{\hat{y}}$ direction in the 2-Dimensional $xy$ plane of the form $\bm E=\gamma y^{2} \hat{\bm y}$ with a linear charge distribution.
+The specific choice of the electric field as $\bm E=\gamma y^{2} \hat{\bm y}$, which couple to the magnetic moments of the neutral particle, can be contrasted to the Landau level physics for charged particles.

+Recollecting the problem of Landau quantization in electrons, a constant magnetic field is obtained for a specific electromagnetic gauge as $A_x=By$ (considering a 2-dimensional electron gas).
+The magnetic moments of the neutral particles couple to the electric field similar to the minimal coupling of electromagnetic gauges for charged particles.
+The Hamiltonian in Eq. (\ref{eq:1}) becomes, (See Eq. (\ref{eq:7}) in Appendix.
+A)

-The Hamiltonian does not depend explicitly on $x$.
-One should keep into consideration here, that there is a trapping potential already present in the system to hold the cold atoms.
-So, $p_x$ is a good quantum number as explained in the beginning of the paper and we can express the full wave function as $\psi\, (x,y) = e^{i\,k_x\,x} \,\phi (y) $.
-Inserting $\psi\, (x,y)$ in Eq.~3, we get an effective one dimensional Hamiltonian which acts on $\phi \,(y)$,
+We see that the Hamiltonian in Eq. (\ref{eq:3}) separates into two branches $\mathcal{H}^{\pm}$ considering the eigenvalues of $\sigma_{z}$ and does not depend on $x$.
+As we proceed with the simplification of the above Hamiltonian, we use $p_x$ as a good quantum number, which in a way will give Landau likes states.
+We can express the wave function as $\psi\, (x,y) = e^{i\,k_x\,x} \,\phi (y)$.
+Inserting $\psi\, (x,y)$ in Eq.~3, we get an effective one-dimensional Hamiltonian which acts on $\phi \,(y)$;

-Here the cyclotron frequency is $\omega_c^{2} =\frac{2\alpha \gamma \, \hbar\, k_x}{m}$.
-It depends on the mass of the neutral atoms as well as the on the $x$ component momentum $k_x$.
-It is interesting to note that, for the atoms with positive wave vector $k_x$, which move left to right in the $x$ parabolic channel, $\sigma_z=+1$ component gives the bounded potential $\frac{1}{2}m\, \omega_c^{2} y^{2}$, while the atoms with the negative wave vector $k_x$, which move from right to left in $x$ parabolic channel , $\sigma_z=-1$ component gives the bounded harmonic potential.
-The atoms in other configuration experience an unbounded potential $-\frac{1}{2}m\, \omega_c^{2} y^{2}$.
-As a result this trap will be confining only for particles with two particular spin and wave vector combinations $k_x>0, \sigma_z=+1$ and $k_x<0, \sigma_z=-1$ and the other particles will scatter off.
-This will happen in respect to the warped potential profile referred in Fig.~1.\\

-This loss can altogether be stopped if instead the toroidal confinement is implemented.
-In this type of traps the wave vector will have only positive wave vector $k_x>0$ and for $\sigma_z=+1$ the neutral atoms will always feel the bounded potential $\frac{1}{2}m\, \omega_c^{2} y^{2}$ and there will be no components which will scatter off the trap.
-Of course the $\sigma_z=-1$ component will not be confined as explained earlier.
-The wave function and the dispersion relation are given below,